Rye, New York: Flooding

 The city's response to these recurring hazards was to apply for funding through the NY Rising Community Reconstruction Program.
 Rye received $3,000,000 to safeguard the city against future flooding threats, upgrade its infrastructure for resiliency, identify stormwater mitigation solutions, and protect historic buildings and natural wetlands.

 Starting on September 1, 2021, Rye experienced another substantial flooding event.
 The storm lasted two days and caused significant damage to municipal facilities, businesses and residences.
 Areas around Indian Village and other sections of the city that had previously flooded during Hurricane Irene were under 8–9 feet of water.
 Other areas around the town normally not affected by flooding were also affected.
 Prior to the flooding event, Rye had undergone approximately five inches of rainfall from Hurricane Henri.
-Two weeks later, the remnants Hurricane Ida dropped another 8–9 inches of rain in the area within a 12-hour period.
+Two weeks later, the remnants of Hurricane Ida dropped another 8–9 inches of rain in the area within a 12-hour period.

 Hurricane Ida remnants caused flooding in Rye nearly 10 years to the day from Hurricane Irene.